 Lavender Ice Cream

 I think that negative review about raw eggs should be omitted, because it is incorrect and uninformed.
 The eggs are cooked.
 The person obviously did not read the recipie, let alone make it.
 Just so everyone knows, there are three types of "ice creams" plain milk called phillidelphia style, custard style (with cooked eggs) and sherbert wich solidifies with gelatin.
 Thanks!

-Add a small amount of milk to eggs; return all to pan.
+If you read the directions you'll see that the eggs are cooked: [quote] Add a small amount of milk to eggs; return all to pan.
 Cook and stir over low heat until mixture is thick enough to coat a metal spoon and reaches 160°, about 12 minutes. [/quote]

 Please don't use raw eggs in homemade ice cream.
 They aren't cooked, therefore can cause everyone who eats it to get salmonella.
 Not a chance anyone should be willing to take.
 If you had a child wind up in the hospital from it, you definitely wouldn't do it.
 Please redo this recipe, without raw eggs.